digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/intro.rst

 The following tutorials are available:

+* :doc:`Holding <holding>`: describes the basics of holdings and how they relate to instruments.
-* :doc:`Transfer <transfer>`: describes accounts, cash instrument, deposits and transfers.
+* :doc:`Transfer <transfer>`: describes accounts, cash instrument, deposits, and transfers.
 * :doc:`Settlement <settlement>`: explains how to execute multiple asset movements atomically.
 * :doc:`Lifecycling <lifecycling>`: describes how lifecycle rules and events can be used to evolve instruments over time.